Homeless Voter Registration and Education:

 Every Voter Counts!

 Our non-partisan Homeless Voter Registration and Education Drive is a rewarding volunteer opportunity.
 We provide volunteer training, and schedule 2-3 hour shifts in the community at locations where people who are homeless go for services.
 Volunteers can help out during day and evening hours, seven days a week.
-Our next Drive will take place in September 2013.
-Contact us to get involved.
+Contact vote[at]homelessinfo[dot]org to get involved!